NethulBodiratne/AircraftControl/README.md

 A4.
 Logging <br>
 Flight logs are saved to flight_log.txt on the SD card and display information on events with timestamps.
 Examples of the display include: <br>
-Time: 00 MIN : 05 SEC : 024 MSEC - Entered MODE_TAXI
+Time: 00 MIN : 05 SEC : 024 MSEC - Entered MODE_TAXI <br>
-Time: 00 MIN : 10 SEC : 011 MSEC - Plane has completed taxi and stopped.
+Time: 00 MIN : 10 SEC : 011 MSEC - Plane has completed taxi and stopped. <br>
-Time: 00 MIN : 12 SEC : 345 MSEC - Error: Plane is not stationary as expected!
+Time: 00 MIN : 12 SEC : 345 MSEC - Error: Plane is not stationary as expected! <br>

 A5.
 Errors/Unexpected Behaviour <br>
 If an error or an unexpected behaviour occurs, the system will record the time and error details in the flight log and trigger the error LED.